The app-hopping trap

 Real sync, not the demo.
 Add a task on your phone, then watch it appear on your iPad or Mac.
 Time it.
 A few seconds is fine; a minute is not.
 Then turn on Airplane Mode, add three tasks offline, and reconnect.
 If anything is lost or duplicated, walk away now, because you will only discover it later with something that mattered.

 The cost model, read in full.
-Decide before you fall in love whether it is a one-time purchase, a subscription, or the dreaded freemium where the feature you actually need sits behind the paywall.
-Check whether the price covers all your devices or charges per platform.
-A Mac and iPhone bundle that splits into two purchases is a common surprise.
+Decide before you fall in love whether it is a one-time purchase, a subscription, or the freemium kind where the feature you actually need sits behind the paywall.
+Check whether the price covers all your devices or charges per platform, since a per-device app can cost far more than the headline number suggests.

 Your exit plan, on day one.
 Before you pour a year of tasks in, find the export.
 Can you get your data out as a standard file, or are you locked in forever?
 Apple's Reminders and Notes sync free across every device you own and export cleanly, which is a quiet reason they remain the safe default.